-Non-exempt employees who work in the Cavern, Dining, Grounds, Housekeeping, and Plant Administration are required to use the time clock system located in each area.
-You will be required to swipe your Maroon Card when clocking in/out each day.
-You should not clock in more than seven minutes before your scheduled working time nor clock out later than seven minutes past your scheduled ending time.
+Employees using a physical time clock should not clock in more than seven minutes before your scheduled working time nor clock out later than seven minutes past your scheduled ending time.
 The only exception is when you are authorized to clock in earlier or later by your supervisor.
-If you should leave College premises and you are not on College business, you are required to clock out.
-Please clock your own time card and be careful to do it correctly.
 Under no circumstances are you to clock another employee's time card, nor should you ask anyone to clock your time card.